minxinfeng/mealplanner/README.md

 mealplanner
 ===========

-This project is for  our training project II and III, mainly to support the other two project -- android &amp; website by service.
+This project is for  our training project II and III, mainly to support the other project -- android by service, as well as the website for the restaurant。

 The team members are as followings: